 A doctor, who should be a good skier, should be ready at the start to deal with any eventuality and must stay in contact with the Jury and the members of the rescue service.
 This task can be delegated to a team doctor.
-Details of the Medical Support Requirements are given in chapter 1 of the FIS Medical Guide containing Medical Rules and Guidelines.
+Details of the Medical Support Requirements are given in chapter 1 of the FIS Medical Guide.